KelsyF/secure-edge-cloud/README.md

 Kelsy Frank

-M.S. in Computer Science | Learniung Tech Enthusiast
+M.S. in Computer Science | Learning Tech Enthusiast

 [LinkedIn](https://www.linkedin.com/in/kelsy-frank-36a20732a/)